-Employment Tribunal Witness Statements
+Employment Tribunal Witness Statement

 If you have a claim in the Employment Tribunal, at some stage you will be asked to draft and submit a Witness Statement.
 But what is a Witness Statement?
 Who should be submitting one and what needs to be included?
 Read on for more information.

-What is a Witness Statement?
+What Is An Employment Tribunal Witness Statement?

 A Witness Statement is a formal document that contains a person’s evidence in relation to a claim.
 It is your opportunity to set out the facts and background of the claim and what impact the action has had on you.